jsilvela/doc/programming-wisdom.md

 * Be aware of rising **technical debt**.

 # 1.- Don’t be clever; be clear
-* It’s not about using the quickest algorithm or the fanciest technology.
-* It’s about mapping the problem domain into code as clearly as possible.
-* Keep clarifying and cleaning your program as it evolves.
-* Give good names to things.

 > The best writing is rewriting.

 E.B.
 White